LiveRamp/reslang/docs/reference.md

 ```

+## Inline expansion

+Putting "inline" after an attribute, will pull all the referenced attributes up one level.

+e.g.

+    structure A {
+        a: int
+	b: int
+    }
+    structure C {
+        a: A inline
+	c: int
+    }

+Is exactly equivalent to defining C as such:

+    structure C {
+        a: int
+	b: int
+	c: int
+    }

 ## Unions

 Reslang supports unions, as per the Swagger oneOf specification.
 The discriminator field is always called type, and it is created implicitly.
 The names of the union attributes are used as the string value for the type field.